CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 ### FTP Deployment

-It is possible to deploy via FTP with PHP and static applications.
+It is possible to deploy via FTP with PHP applications.

 To deploy via FTP, you need an FTP software installed on your machine.
 Filezilla is one of them.